emmacbd/Caturday/README.md

 ## About The Project
 Caturday is a place for both cat-enthusiasts and new-to-cats-users to learn more about cat breeds and potentially find one that would match their lifestyle— all in a Western theme.

 This was an assignment from Turing School of Software and Design's Front End Engineering program, known as the Stretch Tech project.
-Strech Tech is a group project focused on learning and implementing a new technology with peers rather than being taught by instructors with a structured curriculum.
+Stretch Tech is a group project focused on learning and implementing a new technology with peers rather than being taught by instructors with a structured curriculum.
 We chose to learn and implement Typescript.

     It's a-meow-zing what you can learn in just a week!